bmwas/AIGVE_Tool/README.md

     `fid_results.json`, `is_results.json`, `fvd_results.json` (and others when enabled).
 Each artifact
     contains `{name, path (server-side), json|text}`.
 The server also writes these files to its working directory; use the Python client to save local copies.
-  - When `use_cdfvd=true`, FVD is computed independently using the cd-fvd package and results are included in the response as `cdfvd_result` and saved to `cdfvd_results.json`.
+  - **CD-FVD is computed automatically by default** with both VideMAE and I3D models.
+Results include:
+    - Real-time console output with elaborate logging
+    - Detailed timing and processing information
+    - Both model results in `cdfvd_results.json`
+    - Mandatory computation with no silent failures

 - __Examples (curl)__
   - __List available categories/metrics only__ (no input_dir required)